bensutherland/impute_workflow/README.md

 # Convert from ai2 to FImpute3 format
 ./01_scripts/ai2_to_fimpute3.R
+# ...this creates a pedigree and a map file, as well as the parts needed for genotypes file

 ./01_scripts/prep_fi3.sh

-# the first script creates a pedigree and a map file, as well as the parts needed for genotypes file
+# ...this edits and combines the parts needed for genotypes file

-#TODO: add control file template
+# outputs: pedigree.csv, map.txt, genotype_file.txt

+cp 00_archive/fimpute3_control_file_template.txt 04_impute/fimpute/fimpute_control_file.txt

+# change directory into the fimpute directory

+# run Fimpute3
+~/programs/FImpute3 ./fimpute_control_file.txt

 ```